Song for that man on the radio (4)

 'for' is the link.

-(Other definitions for hymn that I've seen before include "Church song", "Anthem", "Song in praise of 22 down", "Religious song of praise", "Song sung in church", "A song of praise to God", "Psalm", "Song of worship", "Sacred song of praise" and "Orison".)
+(Other definitions for hymn that I've seen before include "Song in praise of 22 down", "Psalm", "religious works", "Praise", "religious composition", "One sung in church", "Orison", "Religious song of praise", "sort of song" and "Anthem".)